iExecBlockchainComputing/iexec-doc/sdk.rst

       }
     }

-- Find a workerpoolorder in the orderbook.
+- Find a **workerpoolorder** in the orderbook

-The workerpoolorder corresponds to the resources you will rent to run your task.
+The workerpoolorder corresponds to the resources you could rent to run your task.

 .. code-block:: bash